 How to get started with WordPress.

-Once you’ve created your site, you can manage content changes and more through the WordPress dashboard.
-To access the dashboard, simply add /wp-admin to the end of your site’s url.
+Once you’ve created your site, you can administer content changes and more through the WordPress dashboard.
+To access the dashboard simply add /wp-admin to the end of your site’s url.

 Pages

-Pages are typically static content that provide information to visitors to your site.
+Pages are typically static content that provide information to visitors of your site.
 Each page gets its own spot within your site and a unique URL.
-About and Contact pages are common pages within sites, and may be something you want to add to your own.
+About and Contact pages are common Pages within sites, and may be something you want to add to your own.

 To add a new page: Pages > Add New